 Host a day camp where kids can have fun, learn new skills and make new friends.
 Consider the following three directions for a day camp:

 1. Sports Camp (baseball, soccer, flag football, dance, etc.)

 2. Creative Camp (reading, writing, painting, acting, singing, playing an instrument, clay modelling, photography, journalism, sculpting, quilting, knitting, scrapbooking, stamping, gift-card making, etc.)

-3. Life Skills Camp (cooking, sewing, housekeeping, woodworking, gardening, cake making, etc.)
+3. Life Skills Camp (cooking, sewing, entrepreneurship, housekeeping, woodworking, gardening, cake making, etc.)

 Look at your church, and no doubt you will find built-in coaches, tutors and mentors who’ll be thrilled at the invitation to pass on their knowledge and skill set to the new generation.

 Equip the families in your church to host a one day backyard VBS.
 Family-driven VBS is easy to implement, it doesn’t involve a lot of expenses, it’s fun and it makes it possible for parents and children to be on the mission together.
 If you’re interested to learn about this model of ministry, click HERE.

 Host play dates in the park or on the church grounds.
 This is a great way to let moms with young children get some interaction with other adults while their children play together.

 Take a moment to look at these four challenges.
 Better yet, gather your team and go over this list together.